cbednarski/lovm/README.md

 `lovm` manages VMs and does not have any docker-specific features.

-### `vmrun`
+### Just using VMware or VirtualBox

-`lovm` wraps `vmrun`, the CLI included with VMware Workstation. `lovm` saves you having to re-type vmx paths each time, and also quickly [finds the IP address][1] when you start a VM.
+`lovm` wraps the CLI tools included with VMware and VirtualBox. `lovm` improves on the native CLI's ergonomics, speeds things up by using linked clones, and also quickly [identifies the IP address][1] when you start a VM.

 [1]: https://www.vmware.com/support/ws55/doc/ws_net_advanced_ipaddress.html

 ## Contributing

-I built this for my own use, and I only intend to maintain these features for myself.
-Please do feel free to open bugs or PRs or ask questions, but don't feel bad if I don't respond or don't merge your PR.
+I built this for my own use, and I only intend to maintain this program so I can use it.
+Please **do** feel free to open bugs or PRs or ask questions, but don't feel bad if I don't respond or don't merge your PR.
 It's not you.
 It's me! :)

 ## Compatibility Matrix